 Gifted and Creative Services, Australia

-This article by Leslie Sword examines the emotional intensity of gifted children in terms of the overexcitabilities that are a component of Dabrowski’s theory of emotional development.
+This article by Lesley Sword examines the emotional intensity of gifted children in terms of the overexcitabilities that are a component of Dabrowski’s theory of emotional development.
 Descriptions of emotional intensity are given together with examples of behaviour associated with emotional intensity that are often mistakenly perceived as emotional immaturity.
 It concludes that emotional intensity in the gifted is essential to the learning process and that gifted children need understanding and support to accept their rich inner experiences and value emotional intensity as a strength.

 This paper examines the emotional intensity of gifted children in terms of the Overexcitabilities that are a component of Dabrowski's theory of emotional development.
 Descriptions of emotional intensity are given together with examples of behaviour associated with emotional intensity that are often mistakenly perceived as emotional immaturity.
 It concludes that emotional intensity in the gifted is essential to the learning process and that gifted children need adult understanding and support to accept their rich inner experiences and value emotional intensity as a strength.

 I am a very misunderstood person...People think that my life is easy because I am talented but I have a lot of problems of my own just because of these talents.
 I often get cut down for something good that I do.
 This is very hard to cope with.
 I am a very sensitive and emotional person.
 I get angered or saddened very easily.
 I can also get happy easily.
 I think I like this part of me.
 All these emotions make me feel good about myself...I am not a very confident person, though people think I am.
 (Male age 16; Piechowski 1998)